FAQs

 Q: What athletic teams are there at Pilibos?

 A: Pilibos is a member of CIF (California Interscholastic Federation).
-Our school offers co-ed athletics in the following sports: cross-country, track & field, volleyball, basketball, soccer, and tennis.
+Our school offers co-ed athletics in cross-country, track and field, volleyball, basketball, soccer, and tennis.
 You can find more information here.

 - 9th Grade: Leadership Retreat at AYF Camp